awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-ownershipcontrols.md

 # AWS::S3::Bucket OwnershipControls<a name="aws-properties-s3-bucket-ownershipcontrols"></a>

-Specifies the container element for object ownership rules\.
+Specifies the container element for Object Ownership rules\.

+S3 Object Ownership is an Amazon S3 bucket\-level setting that you can use to disable access control lists \(ACLs\) and take ownership of every object in your bucket, simplifying access management for data stored in Amazon S3\.
+For more information, see [Controlling ownership of objects and disabling ACLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in the *Amazon S3 User Guide*\.

 ## Syntax<a name="aws-properties-s3-bucket-ownershipcontrols-syntax"></a>